 Dining Services’ staff is dedicated to your dining satisfaction.
 Its mission is to provide exceptional food service and customer service to the campus community.
 This is evident in fresh, appetizing, and nutritionally balanced menus along with the hospitality offered at each of its distinctly different dining locations on campus.
 These include:

-- Central Market Place, located in the SURC, offers a la carte service in six restaurants: Taglianno’s Pizza and Pasta, Totally Tossed Salads, Lion’s Rock Broiler, El Gato Loco, Pan Asia, and Wrap and Roll Deli Bar
+- Central Marketplace, located in the SURC, offers à la carte service in six restaurants: Taglianno’s Pizza, Taglianno’s Pasta, Totally Tossed Salads, Lion’s Rock Broiler, El Gato Loco, and Wrap and Roll Deli Bar

 - Holmes Dining Room, located in the SURC, offers an all-you-can-eat service for brunch/lunch and dinner

-- 1891 Bistro, located in Tunstall Hall on the south side of campus, featuring local fare, D and M’s Coffee and espresso, Winegar’s ice cream, ABC Donuts, EZPZ, grab and go, good food FAST - Student made On campus, and CWU Catering Pastry Case and soups of the day.
+- 1891 Bistro, located in Tunstall Hall on the south side of campus, features local fare such as Thomas Hammer Coffee, Winegar’s Homemade Ice Cream, ABC Donuts, EZPZ Grab and Go, the CWU Catering Pastry Case, and soups of the day.

 You may also use your meal plan at any of CWU Dining Services’ espresso bars or convenience stores: